globallyunique/agile-requirements-framework/index.md

   - [Challenges to Adoption](#challenges-to-adoption)
 - [Footnotes](#footnotes)

-By MIKE VOGEL [twitter](https://twitter.com/globallyunique1), [globallyunique@gmail.com](mailto:globallyunique@gmail.com).
+By MIKE VOGEL [globallyunique@gmail.com](mailto:globallyunique@gmail.com).
 This article borrows extensively from those who've established how we can work agile.
-It is my attempt to help teams I work with to see how I think we should work.
+It is my attempt to introduce teams to how I think we should work.[^team-structure]

 # Real-Agile with a Comprehensive Requirements Framework

 Products[^product-project] need comprehensive requirements specifications.
 Not an up-front waterfall spec, rather a *continuously evolving* framework of requirements specifications that organize the path to building the product.
-User stories as used in current agile processes cannot accomplish this because they need to drive short term work management rather than be a fully connected requirements story; In this article I will detail my reasoning by describing a way-of-working to build comprehensive requirements that is compatible with an agile way-of-working.
+User stories as used in current agile processes cannot accomplish this because they need to drive short term work-management rather than be a fully connected requirements story; In this article I detail my reasoning by describing a way-of-working based compatible with agile and based on incrementally built but comprehensive requirements.
 The following is an overview of the way-of-working, each part is explored in detail.

 ![Overview](./images/overview.png)